France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 3. List the block in `context.customBlocks` inside `namespace.category`.
 4. Add it in `task.js` in `subTask.gridInfos.includeBlocks.generatedBlocks` inside `namespace`.
 5. Optionally specify a color for the category in `context.provideBlocklyColours`.
-6. Put the localized strings in `localLanguageStrings`.
+6. Put localized strings in `localLanguageStrings`.

 ## Manage the display